 Finally, don’t overlook the warranty.
 A manufacturer’s warranty is a direct reflection of their confidence in the product’s durability.
 A long and comprehensive warranty tells you the edging is built to withstand the elements and last for the long haul.
 Before you buy, read the fine print to understand what’s covered and for how long.
 A product with a multi-year or even a decades-long warranty, like the one offered on some premium fence solutions, is a solid investment in your home’s curb appeal and your own peace of mind.
 It’s the final check that ensures you’re choosing a product you can rely on.

-Caring for Your Composite Edging
+Keeping Your Composite Edging Looking Great

 One of the best things about composite edging is how little work it requires.
 Unlike wood, it won't rot, warp, or splinter.
 But "low-maintenance" doesn't mean "no-maintenance."
 A little bit of care will keep your landscape borders looking sharp and clean for years to come.
 Think of it as a quick touch-up, not a weekend-long project.
 With just a few simple steps each season, you can protect your investment and ensure your yard looks its best.

-Simple Cleaning Methods
+Your Simple Cleaning Guide

 For most of the year, keeping your composite edging clean is incredibly simple.
 All you really need is a soft-bristled brush and a bucket of warm, soapy water.
 A mild dish soap works perfectly.
 Just give the boards a gentle scrub to remove any dirt, pollen, or grime that has built up, then rinse it all away with your garden hose.
 It’s a good idea to tackle this cleaning at least once or twice a year.
 If you notice any spills or potential stains—like from berries, grease, or mud—try to clean them up as soon as you can to prevent them from setting.
 A quick response is the best way to keep your edging looking brand new.

-A Seasonal Care Checklist
+A Quick Checklist for Seasonal Care

 A quick seasonal check-in will keep your edging in top shape.
 In the spring, after the snow melts, walk the perimeter of your edging.
 Use a soft brush to clear away any leftover winter grime and check that all the stakes and brackets are secure.
 In the fall, make a point to clear away fallen leaves and other debris that can trap moisture against the boards.
 Because Frame It All’s composite landscape edging is designed to withstand the elements, this process is usually quick and painless.
 You’re mostly just tidying up and making sure everything is ready for the season ahead.